SM Mall of Asia: Museo del Galeón

+Museo del Galeón (formerly The Galeón) is a dome-shaped museum that features the history of the Manila Galleon trade system, in which (over a period of 250 years) the Philippines and Mexico played major roles.
+The main attraction is a full-sized replica of a Galleon ship, which was used for trading.
+The museum opened on May 1, 2026, after a lengthy delay due to undisclosed reasons.

 Casa Ibarra MOA

 The Casa Ibarra MOA is an events venue located along Coral Way and the Coral Way Parking Lot.
 The building is owned by Ibarra's Party Venues, an events venues owner and a catering services company.

 Retail Buildings

 LUXE Duty Free Mall of Asia

 The LUXE Duty Free Mall of Asia is a duty-free shop located along J. W. Diokno Boulevard and across the planned Six E-com Center.
 The shopping complex was formerly the SMDC Showroom Building, which was completed in 2011 before renovation works began in late 2016.
 The mall is currently operated by Duty Free Philippines Corporation (DFPC) and opened its doors in late 2018, which were graced by Tourism Secretary Bernadette Romulo-Puyat, SMDC Chairman and CEO Henry Sy Jr., and other high-ranking officials.
 The upscale shopping complex a total floor area of 3,636 m2, and features high-end foreign retail brands in cosmetics, confectioneries, fashion, fragrance, and wines, such as Bally, Bobbi Brown Cosmetics, Coach New York, Chanel, Clarins, Dior, Estée Lauder, Kate Spade New York, Lancôme, Laneige, Michael Kors, MAC Cosmetics, MCM Worldwide, Tom Ford, Shiseido and other luxury brands.